mpdf/mpdf.github.io/what-else-can-i-do/hyphenation.md

 </table>

-A pattern file for each language is found in the folder /patterns/ and the
+A pattern file for each language is found in the directory /patterns/ and the
 <a href="{{ "/configuration/configuration-v7-x.html" | prepend: site.baseurl }}">configuration variable</a>
 <span class="parameter">$SHYlanguages</span> needs to be updated if any additions are made.